Skip to main content

 Morgan Vien

 Morgan Vien joined the DrPH program at UC Berkeley School of Public Health in fall 2022.
-Her research is focused on the intersection of public health, technology including artificial intelligence, and healthcare to improve population health, particularly by addressing cardiometabolic conditions.
-Additionally, Morgan is a staff research associate and works on research and project management activities at Health Research for Action (HRA), a research center at Berkeley Public Health.
+Her research is focused on the intersection of precision public health, public-private partnerships, and regulations and legal considerations to improve population health.
+Additionally, Morgan is a research associate and works on public health and healthcare projects with the team at Health Research for Action (HRA), a research center at Berkeley Public Health.
 Morgan received her MPH in Health and Social Behavior from UC Berkeley and her BS in Public Health Science with minors in Biology and Sociology from Santa Clara University.
 She enjoys spending time with family and friends, playing piano, traveling, and creating arts and crafts.

 Brian Villa